rasidi3112/Quantum-AI-Hybrid-Cloud-Framework/README.md

    ---

 ### Notes

-    This repository is under active development.
+his repository is under active development.
 Some modules may still produce unstable results on QPU backends due to noise or interface updates in PennyLane/Qiskit.
 We welcome pull requests and issue reports.
+We’re actively looking for collaborators!
+If you’re interested in hybrid quantum-classical ML, framework design, or cloud integration, feel free to contribute, open discussions, or reach out to join the project.